Apmds/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.1b.
 Detailed Competitor Analysis
 >	Choose the most notable competitor and do a more thorough analysis of their interactive solution

+We decided to analyze the Bunz app, despite it not having the goal of trading only books.
+This stems from the fact that BookTrade is not available at any app store, and the only source of information from that application is a video on their website.

 ### - Heuristic Evaluation